tmobile/jazz-installer/README.md

  1. ./run.py

  Follow the prompts:
+ (Please use only lowercase and only alphabets for tag Name.
+Some of the artifacts are named using this and AWS has restrictions on the name)

      Please provide the tag Name to Prefix your Stack(Eg:- jazz10 ): jazz123
      Do you need full stack including network(Y/N): Y